Online Marketing Metrics: 10 Important Things To Measure

 Marketing is a science, not a superstition, because of measurement.
 For many business owners, marketing is an unnecessary investment that should be spent only when the budget allows it.

-This is because, in many circumstances, the marketing return on investment is unexpected.
 Your ad may be a huge success, bringing you thousands of new clients, or it could be a complete flop, squandering your time and money.

 1. Total Visits:

 Your main website should be your primary objective for consumers and potential customers, but you may track total visits to any area relevant to your plan, such as a pay-per-click landing page.
-Measuring total visits will offer you a “big picture” image of how successfully your campaign is attracting traffic.

 2. New Sessions:

-The total number of new sessions is a Google Analytics indicator that tells you how many of your site visitors are new and how many are returning.
 It’s an important indicator to grasp since it indicates whether your site is sticky enough to entice return visitors as well as the effectiveness of your outreach activities.

 3. Channel-Specific Traffic: